It’s been a tough year for local businesses.

 In order for your ads to be a success, you need to segment this over-arching target into two aims:

 You need to make more of the right people (your local, target market) aware of your business.
-So, the next time they require a business who provides your product/service, you are the first to mind (planting the seed).
+So, the next time they require a business that provides your product/service, you are the first to mind (planting the seed).

-This will create a buzz around your business, and make you look like the place to be (in your locality).
+This will create a buzz around your business and make you look like the place to be (in your locality).

 These two factors might sound distant or complex, but stick with me, the Facebook ad campaign I’m about to show you will achieve both at a tiny price.